-The akorIoT Group has a development team with many years of experience in wireless data transmission which today this is termed “Wireless IoT”.
+The akorIoT Group has a development team with many years of experience in wireless data transmission which today is termed “Wireless IoT”.
 The integration of antennas into enclosures is another area of expertise for the akorIoT Group; in addition to standard antennas such as solderable chip antennas or flex PCB antennas, customer-specific antennas are often used in their designs.

 The akorIoT Group also counts within its software development team experts in MCU firmware, smartphone apps or web-based applications.
 Product designers are also represented.